rec/tdir/README.rst

     If it's a dictionary, its contents are used to recursively create and fill a subdirectory.

-    If it's a Path, that file is copied to the target directory.
+    If it's a Path, that file is copied to the target directory but with the key as its name.

-(automatically generated by `doks <https://github.com/rec/doks/>`_ on 2020-07-21T20:00:25.006413)
+(automatically generated by `doks <https://github.com/rec/doks/>`_ on 2020-11-20T16:29:06.007663)